eclipse-archived/ceylon-lang.org/documentation/1.3/reference/repository/overrides.md

 ## The overrides file

-For all these reasons, we created an experimental measure that lets you override the depdency information in a Maven or Ceylon module descriptor.
+For all these reasons, we created an experimental measure that lets you override the dependency information in a Maven or Ceylon module descriptor.
 The `overrides.xml` file allows us to:

 - define constants and use them in interpolated XML attributes